 Each Initiative for Sustainable Forest Landscapes (ISFL) program focuses on an entire jurisdiction (state, province, or region) within a country, thereby enabling it to engage with multiple sectors affecting land use and have an impact on a relatively large area.
 The ISFL utilizes a landscape approach in each jurisdiction, which requires stakeholders to consider the trade-offs and synergies between different sectors that may compete in a jurisdiction for land use—such as forests, agriculture, energy, mining, and infrastructure.The ISFL aims to pioneer a comprehensive landscape carbon accounting approach as the basis for purchasing emission reductions.
 Part of the conceptualization of the ISFL stemmed from a growing consensus that there is a need for accounting for reductions in GHG emissions from land use at a large scale.

-The selection of countries was made in 2013.
-Updates are available here.
+View updates on grant opportunitieshere.
+Please note, the selection of countries was made in 2013.

 USD 360 million in fund capital.
 As of December 2019, USD 57.5 million in grants have been committed under ISFL.